recprog/Frank/README.md

 <a name="using-frank-theme-modification"></a>
 ###Theme Modification
 The Frank theme was always intended to be built upon.
-All CSS and Javascript are compiled from pre-processor langauges ([SCSS](http://sass-lang.com/) &amp; [CoffeeScript](http://coffeescript.org/)).
-For those with less experience using pre-processor langauges (especially how to compile them through the command line), I highly suggest using [CodeKit](http://incident57.com/codekit/) for managing your Frank project.
+All CSS and Javascript are compiled from pre-processor languages ([SCSS](http://sass-lang.com/) &amp; [CoffeeScript](http://coffeescript.org/)).
+For those with less experience using pre-processor languages (especially how to compile them through the command line), I highly suggest using [CodeKit](http://incident57.com/codekit/) for managing your Frank project.
 It is also highly suggested that any significant modifications are built out as a [child theme](http://codex.wordpress.org/Child_Themes).

 ####Compass
-Frank uses [Compass](http://compass-style.org/) for SCSS compliation and takes advantage of its mixins and functions.
-[Installing Compass](http://compass-style.org/install/) is nessecary to successfully compile the theme's SCSS, but it's quite easy.
+Frank uses [Compass](http://compass-style.org/) for SCSS compilation and takes advantage of its mixins and functions.
+[Installing Compass](http://compass-style.org/install/) is necessary to successfully compile the theme's SCSS, but it's quite easy.
 The theme includes the Compass config file to make life a little easier.

 ####SCSS Structure
 The styles for Frank are broken up by subject matter.
 The *style.scss* file is the only file you should compile.
 It takes all the SCSS files and builds it into the theme's *style.css*.
 All colors, typefaces, font sizes and other visual attributes can be altered in the *variables.scss* file.
 Site-wide styles can be found in the *global.scss* file.
 All template-specific styles are found in the SCSS file with its matching name.